wztbxl/DiHadronCorr_4Boarding_simu/README.md

 2024.2.28
 - DiHardon_Simulation_2 submit case11

+2024.5.09
+- DiHardon_Simulation_2 submit case4
+- DiHardon_Simulation submit a job with MSTP(91) but parameter set to 0

 ## working log
 2024.2.21
 case7 does not seem to have boarding now, is there some issue when doing the scaling?